BrandonWarrior/Elland-Road-Leeds/README.md

 3. In the Source section, choose the Main branch from the drop-down menu and click Save.
 4. A confirmation message will appear, indicating a successful deployment to GitHub Pages and providing the live URL.

-- You can find the live site via the following URL - https://brandonwarrior.github.io/Elland-Road-Leeds/
+You can find the live site via the following URL: https://brandonwarrior.github.io/Elland-Road-Leeds
 ## Credits

 #### Images Credit: